-Throwing on your festive holiday pajamas, sipping some hot chocolate (while probably burning your tongue because you’re impatient), and sitting by the fireplace with friends and family to enjoy a classic Christmas movie.
+Throw on those festive holiday pajamas, sip on some hot chocolate (while probably burning your tongue in the process) and sit around the fireplace with friends and family to enjoy a classic Christmas movie.

 This is what the holiday season is all about!

-I grew a little worried that maybe people were pacing back and forth in their homes, waiting for some handsome man to make a top 6 list of the best Christmas movies, so here I am.
+I grew a little worried that maybe people were pacing back and forth in their homes, waiting for some handsome man to finally make a list of the top six Christmas movies…but worry no more.

 Well the answer is simple.

 (I really just wanted to quote Jack Dawson.
 There’s at least a 50% chance that he never says “trust me” in Titanic.
 And YES…it’s from Titanic!
 Ugh is this amateur hour?!
+A good movie is a good movie, assholes.
 This is exactly why you need my

 top 5 top 6 list!!